-Portland stabbing victims: An army vet and a college graduate
+These three men stood up to hate in Portland

 After graduating from Portland's Reed College with a degree in economics last year, he began working at an environmental consulting agency.
 He had just bought a house and dreamed of getting married and having children in the future.

 "He was a hero and will remain a hero on the other side of the veil.
-Shining bright star I love you forever," his mother Asha Deliverance, mourned him on Facebook.
+Shining bright star I love you forever," his mother Asha Deliverance, posted on Facebook.

 His professors at Reed College described him as a man with a bright future.